Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Discussion

-Our examples included some identifying restrictions that are empirically untestable, in the sense that $w_{1}^{*}/w_{0}^{\star}$ is neither zero nor infinite, i.e., even an infinite amount of data would neither definitively prove nor definitively disprove the identifying assumption.
+Finally, returning to the posterior updating of model weights, we have seen identifying restrictions that are empirically untestable, in the sense that $w_{1}^{*}/w_{0}^{\star}$ is neither zero nor infinite, i.e., even an infinite amount of data would neither definitively prove nor definitively disprove the identifying assumption.
 In some such cases, however, the positive and finite value of $w_{1}^{*}/w_{0}^{\star}$ does vary with the underlying parameter values $\theta^{\dagger}$ (via dependence on $\phi^{\dagger}$).
+Commensurately, in finite samples the posterior model weights can depend on the data.
 Thus a nuanced situation of partial learning about the plausibility of a restriction can result.
-Consequently, the pros and cons of making ``perhaps'' suppositions {\em a priori} are not easily and generally intuited.
-In a given problem, however, analysis of the kind demonstrated in this paper can reveal the structure of inference.
+Consequently, the pros and cons of making perhaps suppositions {\em a priori} are not easily and generally intuited.
+For a given problem, however, we have shown how to elucidate the structure of the inference.
 Consequently, the risks and rewards of giving some prior credence to one or more identifying restrictions can be quantified.